 The outstanding crime writer, PD James, was born in Oxford and although she didn’t set her books in the city, she transplanted some buildings such as St Barnabas Church into her novels.
 In a different life, she was my customer at the Jam Factory.
 The Jam Factory was a place people came for a chat and a coffee.
 There was no pressure to buy although people did or we wouldn’t have survived.
 When her success grew, she bought a house in St John Street and furnished much of it at the Jam Factory (1987-1998).
 One of the things she bought from me was this watercolour set in Teignmouth with Edwardian ladies in bustles and bathing machines.
 (Pic) Only when she wrote a cheque signed, Phyllis D James, I realised who she was.
 I was a fan of her books so when she came, once a month on a Saturday, we always chatted.
 One week she looked solemn as she told me she was working on something different.
 She had been thinking deeply about male violence and decided to write Children of Men.

 I have since become an author but my passion is for telling inspirational but forgotten stories.
 I want you to know about the courageous Stars artists (Beijing1979) and Asoka who was responsible for the religion we know as Buddhism but was forgotten for 1000 years.
 My traditional publisher Claret Press doesn’t publish Whodunits although she does do political thrillers.
-CWA award winner Julie Andersen published her Cassandra series with Claret Press.
-So when I decided to write a whodunit set in the village where I live on the edge of Oxford, I self-published Current of Death But it only added two bodies to the Oxford death count.
+CWA shortlisted, Julie Andersen, published her Cassandra series with Claret Press.
+So when I decided to write a whodunit set in the village where I live on the edge of Oxford, I self-published Current of Death but it only added two bodies to the Oxford death count.

 Colin and Phyllis were friends and her pic was alongside his at his memorial service in Christ Church Cathedral which was organised by Don Manley.